 Why at the University of Exeter?
 The university is dedicated to world-class research with research campuses and provides World-class facilities in exceptional locations.
 Also works to make candidates best their chosen fields.

-- Only applicants of UK or EU are eligible for this grant.
+- Eligible Countries: Applicants from UK and EU are eligible for this grant.

 - Candidates can apply for a postgraduate research degree program in the field of Social Sciences.